And welcome back to the fastest three hours in media.

 Actually, they surrender first before we know it, and then they pretend fight.

-Yeah, they surrender, they decide amongst themselves that they can't stop it for whatever reason.
+They decide amongst themselves that they can't stop it for whatever reason.

-It's gonna be really, really hard.
+It's going to be really, really hard.

 Now they've got the Senate.